Energy metabolism in muscle

 - Fishbein WN.
 Myoadenylate deaminase deficiency: inherited and acquired forms.
 Biochem Med 1985; 33:158.

-- Tein I. Lipid storage muscular disorders.
-In: Neuromuscular Disorders of Infancy, Childhood, and Adolescence: A Clinician's Approach, Jones HR Jr, De Vivo DC, Darras BT (Eds), Butterworth Heinemann, Philadelphia 2003. p.833.
+- Tein I. Lipid storage myopathies due to fatty acid oxidation defects.
+In: Neuromuscular Disorders of Infancy, Childhood, and Adolescence: A Clinician's Approach, 2nd ed, Darras BT, Jones HR Jr, Ryan MM, De Vivo DC (Eds), Academic Press, Amsterdam 2015. p.761-786.

 - Rubio-Gozalbo ME, Bakker JA, Waterham HR, Wanders RJ.
 Carnitine-acylcarnitine translocase deficiency, clinical, biochemical and genetic aspects.
 Mol Aspects Med 2004; 25:521.